 Voting at tinyurl.com/j7lnmf4 is open through April 14 and people can vote as often as they like.
 The contest aims to "shine a spotlight on those who work behind the scenes year-round to make schools a clean, safe and positive place," according to the Cintas website.

-Mukwonago Area School District Supervisor of Buildings and Grounds Bryan Groshek found out about the contest and thought Wegner had the "whole package" the award is looking for with his involvement in the community and on the Mukwonago Fire Department, where he is assistant chief.
+Mukwonago Area School District Supervisor of Buildings and Grounds Bryan Groshek found out about the contest and thought Wegner had the "whole package" the award is looking for, with his involvement in the community and for the Mukwonago Fire Department, where he is assistant chief.

 Groshek explained Wegner "puts others before himself" and is "one of the biggest 'team' guys" he's ever met.

-Additionally, Wegner is always looking how things can be better, added Waller.
+Additionally, Wegner is always looking at how things can be better, added Waller.